SweetJenn23/BlockchainLab/README.md

     * Note: a small "o" is used as a bullet in the model.

-    * `o String teamID` — this will be the value that is assigned to your team.
+    * `o String teamID` — this will be the value that is assigned to your team. (already there!)

     * `o String teamName`— this could be anything!
 Come up with something clever!